Solar Energy Equipment

 Required External Equipment

 Net Meter: This meter is used by your utility to determine your bill.
 If you have a solar system, it measures both the electricity the utility delivers to you and the excess you send to the utility when your solar system produces more than you are using.
+A bidirectional net meter is required for net metering incentive programs.

 Emergency Disconnect: Every solar system has a clearly labeled external on/off switch for safety purposes.
 Depending on various factors and codes, the disconnect is either a stand-alone unit or it is integrated into the inverter box.